 Please be prepared to provide as much initial information about your pet as possible: vet records, current status of vaccinations, behavior with various pets and people, bite/scratch history if any, the reason for surrender, and your contact information - including your name, phone number, and mailing address.

 Unfortunately, the Humane Society of Ashland County cannot accept dogs or cats with a history of aggression towards people and/or other animals.
 Dogs and cats in declining health (kidney or liver failure, parvo, canine or feline distemper, feline leukemia or AIDS, etc.) may also be declined.
 The Humane Society of Ashland County has the right to decline the intake of any animal for any reason.

-In order to prepare your surrendered pet for its new adoption, it will be microchipped, vaccinated, spayed or neutered, tested for leukemia and FIV (cats), wormed, receive basic obedience (dogs), and given medical care while with us.
+In order to prepare your surrendered pet for its new adoption, it will be microchipped, vaccinated, spayed or neutered, tested for leukemia and FIV (cats), wormed, receive basic obedience if space permits (dogs), and given medical care while with us.
 We do NOT euthanize for space, so your pet will stay here until it is adopted, as long as it is fit for adoption.

 If you find a stray, please make every effort to take him or her to the local animal control for the area in which you found the animal.
 This will help ensure the best possible chance of the pet being reunited with his or her guardian who may already be calling or visiting that shelter.